 There are many ways you can drive traffic, effectively.

-Use social media ads, search engine advertising, display ads, add banners to your pages, send an email to your existing email list, sponsor a podcast, or partner up with another business.
+Use Facebook ads, Google search ads, display ads, add banners to your pages, send an email to your existing email list, sponsor a podcast or partner up with another business.

 Make sure you’re not just attracting any audience – this has to be a target email list consisting of people who you potentially convert at a later stage.